Avatar

 My Profile at University of Waikato

-I am fortunate to have supervised many bright students (and hope some new ones look for me in the future).
-Contact me if you are interested, but to be sure I am a good fit for you, please first read my recent papers and be ready to talk about the ones that interested you: it’s a proof-of-work without which you may not get a response :) If you are unaware of my work, I may not respond to your email.
+I am fortunate to have supervised many bright students.
+Contact me if you are interested, but to be sure I am a good fit for you, please first read my recent work.

 Interests